acidAnn/occam/README.md

 # occam
 Remove adjectives from a text to make it more stylistically concise :scissors:

-<3 For keyboardmonkee, redadmiral & schwukas
+:heart: For keyboardmonkee, redadmiral & schwukas

 ## setup
 ```sh